 - Students must be enrolled in courses that will apply to their degree program.

-If you are a veteran or dependent of a veteran and you are interested in using your funding, please call 785-864-3742 and make an appointment with Michele Arellano, Associate Director Study Abroad & Global Engagement, as soon as possible.
+If you are a veteran or dependent of a veteran and you are interested in using your funding, please make a virtual appointment with Michele Arellano, Associate Director Study Abroad & Global Engagement, as soon as possible.